Tutorial: Configure Azure Information Protection policy settings and create a new label

 If you don't have a subscription that includes Azure Information Protection Plan 2, you can create a free account for your organization.

-If you need help with these actions, see Quickstart: Add Azure Information Protection to the Azure portal and view the policy
+These steps are covered in the Quickstart: Add Azure Information Protection to the Azure portal and view the policy.

-The Azure Information Protection client is installed on your computer.
+The Azure Information Protection classic client installed on your Windows computer (minimum of Windows 7 with Service Pack 1).

 Office Professional Plus 2019.